a-fink/Catstagram/README.md

 - HTML
 - CSS
 - Javascript - build/manipulate elements & styling, write/read from session storage, fetch from an API and parse the response
+- replit.com - for hosting that allows a custom http node.js server